Teknasyon-Teknoloji/desk360-livechat-ios-sdk/README.md

 </p>

 <p align="center">
-Desk360LiveChat brings simplicity and usability in one place.
-With it you can bring live support to your app with only few lines of code.
+Desk360 Chat SDK  provides simplicity and usability in one place.
+With this feature, you can provide live support to your customers directly within your app just by writing a few lines of code.
 </p>

 ## Features